Sharan-kondi/Crop-Recommendation-System/README.md

 Bash

-# Create a virtual environment
+#Create a virtual environment
 python -m venv venv

-# Activate the virtual environment
+#Activate the virtual environment
-# On macOS/Linux
+#On macOS/Linux
 source venv/bin/activate
-# On Windows
+#On Windows
 .\venv\Scripts\activate

-# Install the required Python packages
+#Install the required Python packages
-pip install flask Flask-MySQLdb pandas numpy geopy scikit-learn requests joblib werkzeug
+pip install -r requirements.txt
 2. Run the Application ▶️
 Once you have the dependencies installed and have set up your MySQL database with the credentials specified in app.py, you can launch the Flask application.